This is a helpful guide discussing whether Canon or Nikon is right for you.

 Another reason for Canon’s higher popularity is that Nikon doesn’t have AF motors in their entry level cameras, while Canon does.

-Beginners are more likely to buy a product with higher specs in the same price range.
+Beginners are more likely to buy a product with higher specs in the same $ range.
 This is resulting in bigger sales and more users for Canon.

 Canon are also known for having great after-sale services, like free camera cleaning.